310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora %}
 “By the way, Ryuseitai’s going as Jiangshi!”

-“We’re Chinese zombies, basically~ We’ve been revived by the secret techniques of Taoism, so we aren’t rotten bodies!
+“We’re Chinese zombies, basically~ We’ve been revived by the secret techniques of Taoism, so we’re not rotten bodies!
 We even smell nice!”

 “Our muscles haven't rotted either, so we can even do Kenpo!
 Aiyah~☆”[^5]